-Sto atus .
-TR TRANSPORTATION (PROJECTS TO BE TRANSFERRED TO COMMUNITY FACILITIES IN CWP) Ongoing Postponed Not Accomplished COMMENTS 1 Participate in efforts with Burke County to develop a countywide connector street plan Х This project will be removed as Burke County is not including this project in their CWP 2 Examine ways to improve safety of roads Х This project will be renamed for project specific roads in Community Facilities of the CWP 3 Evaluate potential for walking and/or multi-use trails and sidewalks Х This project will be removed and renamed for project in Community Facilities in the Keysville Recreation Park 4 Coordinate City of Keysville road paving efforts and participate in Burke County's efforts to develop a countywide road paving program that prioritizes paving of routes in areas where development is planned • X This project will be removed as Burke County is not including this in their CWP IN INTERGOVERNMENTAL COORDINATION Postponed Not Accomplished COMMENTS 1 Continue to meet on an informal basis with officials and staff from Burke County and other municipalities to discuss various issues as needed X > This project will remain ongoing for communication between local governments, but will be moved to Policy 2 Participate in efforts with Burke County to develop a countywide long range water service master plan Х This project will be removed as Burke County is not including this project in their CWP during the five years 3 Consider collaborating with the City of Blythe on building inspections, code enforcement and similar issues Х This project will be removed.
-Need a roving code enforcement officer although the Sheriff's Department does patrol Keysville atus C COMMUNITY FACILITIES Ongoing Postponed Not Accomplished COMMENTS 1 Participate in a feasibility study to provide the basis for creation of the Burke County Water Authority X This project will be removed as Burke County is not including this in their CWP during the next five years.
-2 Take part in collaborative discussions with Burke County and other municipalities on parks and recreation issues as needed Х This project is being moved to Policy in Community Facilities 3 Develop a long-range sewer service master plan for Keysville and evaluate engineering of existing water and sewer system.
-Seek funds for any improvements needed X Keysville does regularly meet with the City's engineering firm to discuss water and sewer issues.
-4 Participate in update of the Burke County Hazard Mitigation Plan and incorporate the plan and specific actions and issues from it in future comprehensive plan or STWP updates.
-X V GEMA Hazard Mitigation Plan is due for completion in 2019.
-Sto atus LA LAND USE Ongoing Ongoing COMMENTS 1 Prepare a master plan with design guidelines or at least basic concepts for the Keysville Town Center Х This project was not accomplished due to lack of funds
+Sto atus TR TRANSPORTATION (PROJECTS TO BE TRANSFERRED TO COMMUNITY FACILITIES IN CWP) Ongoing Postponed Not Accomplished COMMENTS 1 Participate in efforts with Burke County to develop a countywide connector street plan Х This project will be removed as Burke County is not including this project in their CWP.
+Moved to Community Facilities Policy, page 24 2 Examine ways to improve safety of roads Х This project will be renamed for project specific roads in Community Facilities of the CWP 3 Evaluate potential for walking and/or multi-use trails and sidewalks Х This project will be removed and renamed as project specific in Community Facilities in the Keysville Recreation Park 4 Coordinate City of Keysville road paving efforts and participate in Burke County's efforts to develop a countywide road paving program that prioritizes paving of routes in areas where development is planned X This project will be removed as Burke County is not including this in their CWP.
+Moved to Community Facilities Policy, page 24 Sto atus IN ITERGOVERNMENTAL COORDINATION Completed Ongoing Postponed Not Accomplished COMMENTS 1 Continue to meet on an informal basis with officials and staff from Burke County and other municipalities to discuss various issues as needed Х This project will remain ongoing for communication between local governments, but will be moved to Economic Development Policy, page 23.
+2 Participate in efforts with Burke County to develop a countywide long range water service master plan Х This project will be removed as Burke County is not including this project in their CWP during the next five years 3 Consider collaborating with the City of Blythe on building inspections, code enforcement and similar issues Х This project will be removed.
+Need a roving code enforcement officer although the Sheriff's Department does patrol Keysville